gregorzens/gregorzens.github.io/_pages/about.md

 <p style = "margin-bottom:20px;"><font  size="7" >  Gregor Zens <br> </font> </p>

-I am a postdoctoral researcher at the [Bocconi Institute for Data Science and Analytics (BIDSA)](https://bidsa.unibocconi.eu/), where I work with [Daniele Durante](https://danieledurante.github.io/web/).
-Previously, I worked as a postdoc at the Institute for Statistics and Mathematics at [WU Vienna](https://www.wu.ac.at/en/) with [Sylvia Frühwirth-Schnatter](https://www.wu.ac.at/statmath/faculty-staff/faculty/sfruehwirthschnatter).
-I obtained my PhD in economics with a focus on Bayesian econometrics at [WU Vienna](https://www.wu.ac.at/en/), under the supervision of [Jésus Crespo Cuaresma](https://www.wu.ac.at/economics/mitarbeiter-innen/crespo-j) and [Sylvia Frühwirth-Schnatter](https://www.wu.ac.at/statmath/faculty-staff/faculty/sfruehwirthschnatter).
-I have also served as a statistical consultant for the [International Bank of Reconstruction and Development](https://www.worldbank.org/en/who-we-are/ibrd) and the [International Finance Corporation](https://www.ifc.org/wps/wcm/connect/corp_ext_content/ifc_external_corporate_site/home) within the [World Bank Group](https://www.worldbank.org/en/home).
+I am a research scholar at the [International Institute for Applied Systems Analysis (IIASA)](https://iiasa.ac.at/), where I am part of the [Population and Just Societies (POPJUS)](https://iiasa.ac.at/programs/popjus) program.
+Previously, I worked at the [Bocconi Institute for Data Science and Analytics (BIDSA)](https://bidsa.unibocconi.eu/) with [Daniele Durante](https://danieledurante.github.io/web/) and at the Institute for Statistics and Mathematics at [WU Vienna](https://www.wu.ac.at/en/) with [Sylvia Frühwirth-Schnatter](https://www.wu.ac.at/statmath/faculty-staff/faculty/sfruehwirthschnatter).
+I obtained my PhD in economics with a focus on Bayesian econometrics at [WU Vienna](https://www.wu.ac.at/en/), under the supervision of [Jésus Crespo Cuaresma](https://www.wu.ac.at/economics/mitarbeiter-innen/crespo-j) and [Sylvia Frühwirth-Schnatter](https://www.wu.ac.at/statmath/faculty-staff/faculty/sfruehwirthschnatter) and have also served as a statistical consultant for the [International Bank of Reconstruction and Development](https://www.worldbank.org/en/who-we-are/ibrd) and the [International Finance Corporation](https://www.ifc.org/wps/wcm/connect/corp_ext_content/ifc_external_corporate_site/home) within the [World Bank Group](https://www.worldbank.org/en/home).

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Research Focus  </font></p>

-My main research interest lies in Bayesian econometrics and statistics, with an emphasis on applied probabilistic modeling and computational methods.
-I predominantly collaborate with economists, statisticians, climate researchers and demographers, preferably focusing on applications connected to the field of development.
+My research focus is on developing empirical models to analyze social science phenomena, often using Bayesian methods.
+I predominantly collaborate with economists, statisticians, climate researchers and demographers, preferably focusing on applications connected to human development.
+Methodologically, my main interest lies in econometrics and statistics, with an emphasis on applied probabilistic modeling and computational methods.
 See below for some on-going and past projects.

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Current Preprints  </font></p>